strict-lang/strict.dev/docs/For.md

 The method will return a *Sequence* of strings (the Editor will show you that always) and you can see it anyways from the test in the first line.
 The stream is constructed on the Range 0, 1, 2 and number is used in the first line of the pipe (at any point you can create new types and whatever is returned is used downwards, simple things like filters are done via booleans and any operator on an existing type will return the type again).

-Pretty selfexplanatory for now.
+Pretty self explanatory for now.
 This is not implemented in the [sdk](https://github.com/strict-lang/sdk) yet and this documentation needs to be updated one that is done.

 # References